 2 Convection dominated problems – finite element approximations to the convection–diffusion-reaction equation 2.1 Introduction 2.2 The steady-state problem in one dimension 2.3 The steady-state problem in two (or three) dimensions 2.4 Steady state -- concluding remarks 2.5 Transients -- introductory remarks 2.6 Characteristic-based methods 2.7 Taylor--Galerkin procedures for scalar variables 2.8 Steady-state condition 2.9 Non-linear waves and shocks 2.10 Treatment of pure convection 2.11 Boundary conditions for convection--diffusion 2.12 Summary and concluding remarks 2.13 Exercises References

 3 The characteristic-based split (CBS) algorithm.
-A general procedure for compressible and incompressible flow 3.1 Introduction viii Contents 3.2 Non-dimensional form of the governing equations 3.3 Characteristic-based split (CBS) algorithm 3.4 Explicit, semi-implicit and nearly implicit forms 3.5 Artificial compressibility and dual time stepping 3.6 ‘Circumvention’ of the Babu¡ska--Brezzi (BB) restrictions 3.7 A single-step version<BR id="CR
+A general procedure for compressible and incompressible flow 3.1 Introduction viii Contents 3.2 Non-dimensional form of the governing equations 3.3 Characteristic-based split (CBS) algorithm 3.4 Explicit, semi-implicit and nearly implicit forms 3.5 Artificial compressibility and dual time stepping 3.6 ‘Circumvention’ of the Babu¡ska--Brezzi (BB) restrictions 3.7 A single-step version 3.8 Boundary conditions 3.9 The performance of two and single step algorithms on an inviscid problem 3.10 Concluding remarks References

 - No. of pages: